Your Child's First Pediatric Dental Visit in Chicago

 When we schedule an appointment, that time is reserved solely for your child and we make every effort to see them right on time.
 For this reason, we ask that you arrive a few minutes before your scheduled time.
 We also require a 24-hour notice for cancellations.
 We need this amount of time so that we may contact a child from our waiting list who is in need of an appointment.
 If we do not receive a 24-hour notice, we reserve the right to charge your account a broken appointment fee.

 Payment for treatment is due at the time of service.
-We are an in-network provider with Delta Premier and Cigna, and our team can file paperwork for all PPO insurance plans in order to ensure that you receive the benefits you’re entitled to.
-For your convenience, we also accept payment by cash, check, Visa, Mastercard, and American Express.
+We are an in-network provider with Delta Premier, and our team can file paperwork for all PPO insurance plans in order to ensure that you receive the benefits you’re entitled to.
+For your convenience, we also accept payment by cash, Visa, Mastercard, American Express and CareCredit.
 Information on third party financing is available for extensive treatment plans.

 The insurance company you are contracted with has a relationship with you.
 While we are happy to help with filing your claim and handling insurance questions on your behalf, you are responsible for monitoring the progress of payment.
 If you have not received payment from your insurance company one month after your visit, we recommend you call the company and inquire about the submitted claim.
 Please keep in mind that we do not work with or for any insurance company.
 Our responsibility is to you and your child, and accountability for timely payment is placed upon the patients we serve.
 We thank you for your understanding in this matter.